trifrost-js/website/public/9b693e73-9696-4daf-a3ec-ab591897c528/jsx-basics.md

 ---

 ### 🪄 Behavior with <Script>
 Want interactivity?
 Just drop a `<Script>` inline.
-It executes on the client-side once the DOM is ready and gives you full reactivity:
+It executes on the client-side once the DOM is ready and gives you full reactivity.

+Like this simple clicker:
 ```tsx
 <button>
   Click Me